orels1/shaders.orels.sh/src/pages/docs/vfx/clouds.md

 ## Settings

+- Enable Depth Blending: Enables transparency based on the depth of the scene.
+This allows soft blending around intersecting objects.
-- Depth Transparency: Controls the amount of depth-based blending applied.
+- Depth Transparency: Only visible when **Enable Depth Blending** is checked.
+Controls the amount of depth-based blending applied.
 Based on the name - requires a depth light (see below)
 - Apply Shading: Enables realtime Directional Light-base shading using a **Shade Ramp**
 - Shade Ramp: Controls the color of the shading applied to the clouds.
 Only visible when **Apply Shading** is enabled
 - Tint: Tins the **Shade Ramp**.
 Only visible when **Apply Shading** is enabled